irfankhan552/container-networking-ansible/README.md

 (done editing the file)
 chmod 400 ~/.ssh/config
 ```
 - Open your cluster.status1 file and grab the name of the newly created and setup deployer node (see it under [deployer]) and ssh to it.
-Also node the IP of the master node for the next command (see it under [masters].
+Also note the IP of the master node for the next command (see it under [masters]).
 ```
 ssh <_something_>.compute.amazonaws.com
 ```
 - You should now be on the deployer node.
-Test that from here, you can ssh into the master node in the other subnet using it's private IP.
+Test that from here, you can ssh into the master node in the other subnet using its private IP.
 ```
 ssh 10.<_something_>
 ```
 - If you can get into the master node, you're good.
 You'll want to access this later to run "oc" commands (the openshift CLI).
-Close the connect to the master node.
+Close the connection to the master node.
-- So you're back on the deployer node.
-You can optionally close the connection to the deployer node and run this from the starting-point node to automate the rest which is quite lengthy.
+- Now you're back on the deployer node.
+You can optionally close the connection to the deployer node and run this from the starting-point node to automate the rest which is quite lengthy (option a).
 ```
 ansible-playbook -i cluster.status1 playbook.yml --tags=deployer-automate
 ```
--  _Alternatively_, from the deployer, kick off a few playbooks manually that are performed by Jenkins in the automated Juniper tests that I removed (why I added the step above).
+-  _Alternatively_, (option b) from the deployer, kick off a few playbooks manually that are performed by Jenkins in the automated Juniper tests that I removed (why I added the step above).
 It's normal to see an error in the command below validating stage 2 (run it nevertheless), which is why there's a workaround playbook run after that.
 ```
 cd src/openshift-ansible/
 ansible-playbook -i inventory/byo/hosts playbooks/byo/system-install.yml